undix/ugai/README.md

 Download the OpenWRT 12.09 firmware that includes USB/HDD media reader integration in the kernel to simplify installation.
 Choose the firmware appropriate for your router.
 Incorrect installation at this stage can permanently damage your router (`bricked`).
 Below are the recommended routers based on real-world experience, cost-effectiveness, and ease of use.

 * [TP-Link MR3420 V1 FAT32](http://stable.openwrt.piratebox.de/usb_only/openwrt-ar71xx-generic-tl-mr3420-v1-squashfs-factory.bin)
-This is the most economical tool for managing up to 128GB on USB flash drives and up to 250GB on hard drives, about $3 in Indonesia (2024).
+This is the most economical tool for managing up to 128GB on USB flash drives and up to 250GB on hard drives.
+It cost total only 18 US dollar with 320GB brand new SATA hardisk.

 * [TP-Link WR1043nd V1 FAT32](http://stable.openwrt.piratebox.de/usb_only/openwrt-ar71xx-generic-tl-wr1043nd-v1-squashfs-factory.bin)
 This device is suitable for heavy usage with data needs up to 1TB.